farcasterxyz/docs/docs/reference/frames/spec.md

 2. Sanitize redirect URLs to ensure they start with `http://` or `https://`.
 3. Only accept data URIs if they are images.
 4. Avoid rendering SVGs as they may contain executable code.

+Apps should consider the following mechanisms to protect users against malicious transactions:

+1. Transaction simulation.
+2. Domain allowlisting and banlisting to stop known attackers.
+3. Social graph analysis to detect potential bad or untrusted actors.
+4. Educating users about the potential dangerous of transactions and using a wallet with limited balances.

 ## Data Structures